Skip to main content

 Output:

-The input an LLM would receive is everything to the left of the arrow (—->), and the target token ID, which the LLM is meant to anticipate, is represented by the token ID on the right side of the arrow.
+The input to an LLM would receive is everything to the left of the arrow (—->), and the target token ID, which the LLM is meant to anticipate, is represented by the token ID on the right side of the arrow.
 To demonstrate, let’s rewrite the previous code with the token IDs changed to text:

 The outputs that follow illustrate how the input and outputs appear in text format:

 As we indicated at the beginning of this chapter, there is just one more thing to do before we can convert the tokens into embeddings: create an effective data loader that loops through the input dataset and provides the inputs and targets as PyTorch tensors.
-Specifically, what we want is two tensors returned, as shown in Figure 2: an input tensor with the text that the LLM sees and a target tensor with the targets that the LLM needs to forecast.
+Specifically, what we want is two tensors returned, as shown in Figure 2 : an input tensor with the text that the LLM sees and a target tensor with the targets that the LLM needs to forecast.

 Figure 2: In order to create effective data loaders, we gather the inputs into a tensor called x, where each row denotes a single input context.
 The associated prediction targets (next words), which are produced by moving the input by one position, are contained in a second tensor, y.